 3. Tiimo

 Tiimo is a visual daily planner built for neurodivergent users.
-It translates abstract schedules into concrete visual timelines with color coding, icons, and progress bars that make time feel real rather than elusive.
+It turns abstract schedules into visual timelines with color coding, icons, and progress bars that make time feel concrete.

 Website: https://www.tiimoapp.com